laravel-ja/ja-docs-7.x/translation-ja/eloquent-mutators.md

         public function set($model, $key, $value, $attributes)
         {
             if (! $value instanceof Address) {
-                throw InvalidArgumentException('The given value is not an Address instance.');
+                throw new InvalidArgumentException('The given value is not an Address instance.');
             }

             return [